Inverse Reinforcement Learning with Switching Rewards and History Dependency for Characterizing Animal Behaviors: Appendix B

 \subsection{Empirical runtime}

-Our SWIRL implementation leverages the advantages of JAX, including just-in-time (JIT) compilation and vectorization, to achieve high computational efficiency.
+Our SWIRL implementation leverages the advantages of \texttt{JAX}, including just-in-time (JIT) compilation and vectorization, to achieve high computational efficiency.
 For S-2 experiments across all three datasets (gridworld, labyrinth, and spontaneous behavior), SWIRL converges within 15–30 minutes on a V100 GPU, which takes 50–100 EM iterations.
 For longer $L$, a S-4 experiment on labyrinth with 50 EM iterations take 2-3 hours to finish on a L40S GPU.
-We switch to a L40S GPU for L=4 due to the V100 GPU's insufficient memory capacity.